-Petition of Town of South Kingstown)
+Petition of Town of Portsmouth)

 for the Approval of the Proposed)

-Community Electricity Aggregation Plan) Docket No.
+Community Electricity Aggregation Plan) Docket No

 Pursuant to R.I.
 Gen. Laws § 39-3-1.2)

 )

-TOWN OF SOUTH KINGSTOWN'S PETITION FOR APPROVAL OF COMMUNITY ELECTRICITY AGGREGATION PLAN
+TOWN OF PORTSMOUTH'S PETITION FOR APPROVAL OF COMMUNITY ELECTRICITY AGGREGATION PLAN

-The Town of South Kingstown ("Municipality") respectfully petitions the Rhode Island Public Utilities Commission ("PUC"), pursuant to R.I.
+The Town of Portsmouth ("Municipality") respectfully petitions the Rhode Island Public Utilities Commission ("PUC"), pursuant to R.I.
 Gen. Laws § 39-3-1.2 (the "Act"), for approval of its Community Electricity Aggregation Plan ("Plan").
 In support of this petition, the Municipality states the following:

 - 1. The goals of the community electricity aggregation program (the "Program") are to bring the benefits of competitive choice of electric supplier, including longer-term price stability than provided by the electric distribution company, lower cost electricity, and more renewable energy options, to the residents and businesses of the Municipality.
-Under the program the Municipality will have the opportunity to provide a portion of renewable energy through renewable energy certificates ("RECs").
-The program will employ a procurement process designed to maximize potential savings and will provide benefits and protections for consumers, including the right for any customer to opt-out of the program at any time at no charge. - 2.
+Under the program the Municipality will have the opportunity to voluntarily purchase renewable energy certificates ("RECs") on behalf of program participants.
+The program will employ a procurement process designed to maximize potential savings and will provide benefits and protections for consumers, including the right for any customer to opt out of the program at any time at no charge. - 2.
 The Municipality formally initiated the process to develop an aggregation plan through the passage of a resolution by majority vote of the Council, its legislative authority.
 The resolution included authorization to develop and implement a plan under which all eligible customers would be automatically enrolled in the program unless the customers opt-out consistent with the requirements of the Act.
-The vote and actions of the Municipality preceding and following this vote for approval are outlined in the Historical Overview.
-See Aggregation Plan Attachment 1.
+The actions of the Municipality in authorizing this filing are outlined in the Historical Overview.
+See Aggregation Plan - Attachment 1.

 - 3. The Municipality seeks the PUC's approval of its Plan, which follows this petition, that describes the key features, structure, and operation of the Program and explains how the Plan meets the statutory requirements. - 4.
-In support of the plan, direct testimony has been provided by (i) Robert Zarnetske, South Kingstown Town Manager, who has direct knowledge as to the process by which the plan was developed and approved, and (ii) Philip Carr, Managing Director for Energy Sales at Good Energy, who is an expert on the development and administration of Community Choice Electricity Aggregation programs. - 5.
-The Municipality engaged in a competitive bidding process with other municipalities (Town of Barrington, City of Central Falls, and City of Providence) and jointly issued a Request for Proposals for Community Choice Aggregation Consulting Services.
-These municipalities selected Good Energy L.P. as its community choice aggregation consultant through an open and competitive process.
+In support of the plan, direct testimony has been provided by (i) Richard Talipsky, Portsmouth Director of Business Development, who has direct knowledge as to the process by which the plan was developed and approved, and (ii) Patrick Roche, New England Director of Innovation Good Energy, an expert on the development and administration of Community Electricity Aggregation programs. - 5.
 The Municipality has entered into a Services Agreement with Good Energy L.P., which is acting as the Municipality's agent in this proceeding.
-See Aggregation Plan Attachment 3. - 6.
+Aggregation Plan Attachment 4. - 6.
 The Municipality respectfully requests that the Commission conduct an expeditious review of this Petition to allow the Municipality to proceed with implementation to maximize benefits for eligible customers.
 Governmental aggregators are required to conduct their business openly and with full public participation.
-The Municipality requests a streamlined process, including a public hearing, and an opportunity for interested persons to submit written comments. - 7.
+In order to aid the Commission's review of the plan, Municipality has submitted a separate a comparison chart identifying those components where this plan differs from those already approved by the Commission.
+This is not considered part of the plan and is provided for reference. - 7.
 The Municipality also respectfully requests approval to meet its, and its competitive supplier's, affirmative obligation under 810-RICR-140-05-3.4 et. seq. and R.I.
-Gen Laws § 39-26-9 to provide energy disclosure directly to consumers by employing a disclosure strategy that may include public service announcements, postings at Municipality buildings and postings on the program website.
-Any requirement for quarterly direct mailings would be burdensome and expensive, raising the supply price for customers.
+Gen Laws § 39-26-9 to provide energy disclosure directly to consumers, by employing a disclosure strategy that may include public service announcements, postings at Municipality buildings and postings on the program website.
+The municipality will utilize the same energy source disclosure label that was approved by the Commission in previous aggregation dockets.
+Aggregation Plan - Attachment 5.